 Today, sustainability tops the agenda – for consumers, brands, politicians and manufacturers alike.
 People see that their own footprint matters, and demand more from businesses, governments and one another in turn.
 Their expectations are crystal-clear: businesses should be doing more to help them make more sustainable choices.
-We want to remind the world what they already love about glass.
+Glass is recyclable and protects the integrity of the product inside.
+In the International Year of Glass, we want to remind the world what they already love about glass.
 That’s why we’ve created the Glass Hallmark.

 Glass is simple, made from materials found in nature.
 It is also infinitely recyclable, with endless lives.
 The same glass material can be indefinitely reused without any loss of quality, in an endless loop, and recycled again and again into new bottles and jars.
 This reduces waste, cuts CO₂ emissions and saves raw material.

 Small actions make a difference.
 By choosing to buy and recycle glass, everyone can play their part in protecting the health of our planet.
 People can actively contribute to reduce packaging waste, save raw materials, and help achieve a 100% collection rate across Europe by recycling their glass items wherever possible.